Browser does not support script.

 Full-time study: 4-8 hours of taught classes per week.
 Part-time study: 2-6 hours of taught classes per week.
 Modules are assessed by coursework and/or examinations.
 The 12,000 word dissertation enables students to research a topic of their choice, working one-to-one with an academic supervisor.

-Part-time students take 40 credits of required modules in year one and the dissertation module worth 60 credits in year two.
+Part-time students take 7AACM500 Sources and Methods in Ancient History in year one and complete the 60-credit dissertation in year two.

 Our MA programmes are organised on an intercollegiate basis, which means that students can take credits from all three of the participating colleges - King's, UCL and Royal Holloway – and also the Institute of Classical Studies.